-The relationship that the nurse colposcopist has with the woman may span a single or a number of contacts over a period of months or years.
+The relationship that the colposcopist has with the woman may span single or several contacts over a period of months or years.
 It is essential that an effective nursing partnership is developed with women prior to procedures.
-This requires ensuring sufficient time has been given to enter into a trusting and therapeutic nursing relationship, ensuring that women and support people are made to feel welcome.
-Respect and effective communication are required for the necessary consent prior to gynaecological examinations (Cook, 2011; Cook, & Brunton, 2014).
+This requires ensuring enough time has been given to enter a trusting and therapeutic relationship, ensuring that women and support people are made to feel welcome.
+Respect and effective communication are required for the necessary consent prior to gynaecological examinations (Cook, 2011; Cook & Brunton, 2014).